-In Figure~\ref{fig:isi}, the $P_\mathrm{e,sys}$ trajectory is shown for when \ac{ISI} is taken into account for 1 past symbol, and when it is not taken into account.
-Similar to the results in Figure~\ref{fig:snr}, the protocol deals with the \ac{ISI} well, only dropping slightly in performance in reaction to the added interference.

-\subsection{Effect of Sampling Jitter}
+\subsubsection{Effect of Sampling Jitter}

 We have the option to introduce sampling jitter according to the model specified in Section~\ref{subsec:communication_system}.
-The results for a system with $K=2$ \acp{TX} is shown in Figure~\ref{fig:jitter}.
+The results for a system with $K=2$ \acp{TX} are shown in Fig.~\ref{fig:jitter}.
 It depicts the average $P_\mathrm{e,sys}$ trajectory for values of the sampling jitter range $\Delta_\mathrm{p}$ between 0 and $0.1T$.

-Comparing the results with and without \ac{WCAM}, we can observe that the \ac{DBMC-aNOMAly} protocol is not affected by the sampling jitter and actually achieves the same \ac{BEP} improvement.
+Comparing the results with and without \ac{WCAM}, we can observe that the \ac{DBMC-aNOMAly} protocol is not affected by the sampling jitter and achieves the same \ac{BEP} improvement.
 However, more variance is introduced as the performance changes more drastically from iteration to iteration since a misaligned sampling point could lead to temporary inaccurate adjustment.
 Without the \ac{WCAM} mechanism, sampling jitter leads to a decrease in performance in addition to significant variations.

-\subsection{Effect of Optimizing the Number of Emitted Molecules}
+\subsubsection{Effect of Optimizing the Number of Emitted Molecules}

-In Figure~\ref{fig:numMolOpt}, we investigate the impact of additional optimization of the number of emitted molecules $N_{\mathrm{TX},i}$, as previously proposed in~\cite{wietfeldErrorProbabilityOptimization2024c}, and defined in Algorithm~\ref{alg:numMol}.
+In Fig.~\ref{fig:numMolOpt}, we investigate the impact of additional optimization of the number of emitted molecules $N_{\mathrm{TX},i}$, as previously proposed in~\cite{wietfeldErrorProbabilityOptimization2024c} and defined in Algorithm~\ref{alg:numMol}.
 As discussed in Section~\ref{sec:protocol}, this version is only defined for $K=2$ \acp{TX}.
 We show the results for the \ac{DBMC-aNOMAly} scheme with and without optimizing $N_{\mathrm{TX},i}$, and apply different values for the feedback error probability $p_\mathrm{e,f}$.